 Stipends, Benefits, Resources, and Outcomes

-All psychology trainees are appointed Fellows of the Yale University School of Medicine.
+Finally, all psychology trainees are appointed Fellows of the Yale University School of Medicine.
 With this appointment, they receive all the privileges and rights of membership in the Yale University community including access to libraries and other facilities.
-Each cohort of students shares an office space within the Child Study Center, where they have access to their own telephone with voicemail, two networked computers, a wireless network, testing materials and scoring programs.
+Each cohort of students shares an office space within the Child Study Center, where they have access to their own telephone with voicemail, a wireless network, testing materials and scoring programs.

-Debra Federico, an Administrative Assistant, provides half time clerical and technical support to the Chief of Psychology, Director of Training, and the Psychology trainees.
-Her duties include providing triage for the Psychological Assessment Service, supporting admissions and orientation for incoming interns, ordering and maintaining supplies.
-A receptionist is provided by the Child Study Center to greet patients and contact clinicians.
-There is a large staff in the Outpatient Clinic who greet patients, contact clinicians, and support billing.
+Tasha Brooks-Boone and Tanya Colon provide clerical and technical support to the Training Program.
+Their duties include supporting admissions and orientation for incoming interns, ordering and maintaining supplies, and other administrative duties as requested.
+A support staff is provided by the Child Study Center to greet patients, schedule appointments, contact clinicians, and support billing.

 Yale has an extensive library system, which all trainees can readily access.
 There are numerous trainings offered by the library to assist trainees in using the library resources.
 Yale has a large software library available, including resources such as free virus protection software.